 You need to adapt and innovate

-Business, like Nature, is unpredictable with some surprise always waiting around the corner.
+Business, like Nature, is unpredictable with some surprises always waiting around the corner.
 Situations can be unpredictable because we cannot predict the future…we can only strive to do our best for the outcome we hope to achieve.
 Leaders will need to observe how beings in nature survive – they adapt to the changing situation and respond the way they are required to.
 They make the optimum use of the resources they have in the best possible manner because often their very survival depends on it.
 As in nature, so in business – there are continuous cycles that require everyone to adapt and innovate.
-Leaders should look upon these cycles as opportunities rather than threats and create paths to growth for self, the team and the organization.
+Leaders should look upon these cycles as opportunities rather than threats and create paths to growth for themselves, the team and the organization.

 You need to think beyond self

 True leadership is devoting oneself to the cause of others – for their good and their survival.
 It is about being true to something larger than self.
 Like in Nature – everything contributes to the life of others, even in death.
 As one creature away, it leaves behind nutrition and sustenance for another.
 The bushfires serve to release soil nutrients.
 Trees and animals together recycle oxygen and carbon dioxide.
 This is trusteeship – as written by an Indian poet, “Nothing in nature lives for itself.
 Rivers don’t drink their own water.
 Trees don’t eat their own fruit.
 Sun doesn’t give heat for itself.
-Flowers don’t spread fragrance for themselves.
+Flowers don’t spread fragrances for themselves.
 Living for others is the Rule of Nature.”

 Thus, the essence of leadership is working towards the larger good and being selfless.
 It is about ensuring the longevity of the goal and the team.